KaytchJam/single-file/README.md

 Repository for single-file snippets of code.
 Mostly for testing, but sometimes I like to revisit them.

 Span across different languages.
-If you'd like to compile them here's a reminder for the languages I have:
+Here's how to run and/or compile the files in each language.

 ```C++
 // C++ (GCC Compiler)